R+L Carriers Truck Accident Lawyers

 - Wrongful transport of hazardous material

-See any commercial trucker's company stats on the FMCSA website.
+See any commercial trucking company's stats on the FMCSA website.

 In the same time period, R+L Carriers was involved in 448 collisions.
 Those crashes led to 218 injuries and 13 fatalities.
 Trucking companies like R+L Carriers aren't unique—hundreds of carriers are operating nationwide, causing serious injuries and robbing people of their future, their careers, and their lives.
 Our R+L Carriers truck accident lawyers fight for the victims of truck accidents—winning enough money to help people pay for medical care, replace their income, and provide for their families.

 Speak with Arnold & Itkin LLP to review your options with a lawyer for free.
-Our firm wants to help you rebuild your life and hold the trucking company responsible—call (888) 493-1629 or use our online form to reach out to us.
+Our firm wants to help you rebuild your life and hold the trucking company responsible—call (888) 493-1629.

 Why Trucking Companies Are Making America's Highways Unsafe